delleceste/brutefir-conf/README.md

 - *brutefir-last.1.conf*, second last configuration (for comparison purposes, optional)
 - *brutefir-last.2.conf*, third last configuration (for comparison purposes, optional)

+### Additional config files for flavors different than default

+Other brutefir-XY.conf can be optionally added (to offer flavors of different corrections / equalizations).

+#### Note:

+Filters used in additional brutefir-XY.conf shall reside within specific subfolders, possibly self describing, and shall not clutter the *filters/* top level directory

+# The filters/ directory and the symlinks to the current default filter

+Contains the filters, each under a directory named after the speaker distance from the front wall.
+For example, a dir named *120* shall contain filters designed for speaker placement at 120cm from the front wall.
+Further documentation shall define other distances, such as the listening position.

+## Symlinks to the default filter currently in use

+To simplify and minimize editing the brutefir configuration file, two symbolic links:

+- LF.raw  (Left Filter)
+- RF.raw  (Right Filter)

+shall point to the *.raw* filter in use for the *current* configuration.

 #  The old.pos/ directory
 Configuration files referring to older speaker / listening positions shall be moved here to avoid cluttering the main directory